Club rules and constitution

 The agreement is suitable for a wide range of organisations.
-The members may share a common interest (such as bird watching or appreciation of wine), a common activity (such as playing a sport) or a common motive (such as a lobbying group).
+The members may share a common interest (such as learning a language, business networking, or appreciation of wine), a common activity (such as playing a sport) or a common motive (such as a lobbying group).
 It can be used to form community groups and voluntary groups that might wish to register as charities in the future.

 This document contains no provisions for ownership of property and no provisions for an alcohol license.
-These are possible, and are covered in other Net Lawman documents found in the Associations and club constitutions category.
+These are possible, and are covered in other Net Lawman constitutions for clubs and associations.

 Template features and contents

 - Sets out a clear and logical structure by which to manage your organisation, association, club or group

 - Variations suitable for many types of club, group or association

 - Suitable for organisations wishing to register charitable status